 Translation Management: 8 Tips to Run Projects Faster and Smarter

 Most companies underestimate what it takes to run translation properly.
-It is rarely just about hiring good linguists.
-If you are dealing with multiple markets, deadlines, and departments, the real challenge is managing the process.
-Without the right setup, translation becomes slow, inconsistent, and costly.
+It’s rarely just about hiring good linguists.
+If you’re dealing with multiple markets, deadlines, departments, the real challenge is managing the process.
+Without the right setup, translation becomes slow, inconsistent, costly.

-This article shows you what goes wrong, what smart management looks like, and how AdHoc’s SmartDesk system keeps you in control.
+This article shows you what goes wrong, what smart management looks like, what structure you need, and how AdHoc’s SmartDesk system keeps you in control.

 The hidden cost of poor translation management

-On the surface, translation may seem like a straightforward task: send the files out, get them back in another language, job done.
+On the surface, translation may seem straightforward.
+Send the files out, get them back in another language, job done.
 But anyone who has managed multilingual content at scale knows the reality is far messier.
-Without the right structure, even a single project can unravel into confusion and delay.
-Multiply that across departments, languages, and campaigns, and you have a serious operational risk on your hands.
+Without the right structure, even a single project can unravel into confusion.
+Multiply that across departments, across languages, across campaigns, across timezones, and you have a serious operational risk on your hands.

 Delayed launches

 When content gets stuck in someone’s inbox or lost in a chain of emails, it slows everything down.
-Marketing campaigns, product rollouts, training updates.
-None of it can move forward until the translations are approved and delivered.
-If you are working to a tight schedule, that delay can derail your entire timeline.
+Marketing campaigns.
+Product rollouts.
+Training updates.
+None of it can move forward until the translations are approved.
+If you’re working to a tight schedule, that delay can derail your entire timeline.

 Inconsistent quality

-Using multiple vendors or managing translations manually often results in content that varies in tone, terminology, and structure.
-That is not just a branding problem.
-It affects credibility, especially in regulated sectors such as pharmaceuticals, security, or manufacturing.
-Without built-in review and terminology control, consistency is left to chance.
+Using multiple vendors or managing translations manually often results in content that varies in tone.
+Varies in terminology.
+Varies in structure.
+That’s not just a branding problem.
+It affects credibility, especially in regulated sectors such as pharmaceuticals, security, manufacturing, finance.
+Without built-in review, consistency is left to chance.

 Hidden costs and scope creep

-Projects managed by email and spreadsheet tend to overrun.
-It is difficult to track who is doing what, how long it is taking, and whether you are staying on budget.
-As the workload piles up, internal teams burn out and extra costs creep in.
-What looks efficient on paper often ends up costing more in corrections, rework, and firefighting.
+Projects managed by email usually overrun.
+It’s difficult to track who is doing what, how long it’s taking, whether you’re staying on budget.
+As the workload piles up, internal teams burn out.
+Extra costs creep in.
+What looks efficient on paper often ends up costing more in corrections, rework, firefighting.

 No visibility or accountability

-Without a centralised system, there is no clear view of where a project stands.
-This lack of visibility makes it hard to answer stakeholder questions, manage risk, or report on performance.
-When something goes wrong, there is no audit trail to explain what happened or how to fix it next time.
+Without a centralised system, there’s no clear view of where a project stands.
+This lack of visibility makes it hard to answer stakeholder questions, manage risk, report on performance.
+When something goes wrong, there’s no audit trail to explain what happened or how to fix it next time.

 Vendor churn and inconsistency

 When processes rely too heavily on individual project managers or freelancers, you lose continuity.
 Every new project feels like starting from scratch.
-There is no historical context, no shared knowledge base, and no long-term optimisation.
-That makes it difficult to scale and impossible to build lasting value.
+There’s no historical context.
+No shared knowledge base.
+No long-term optimisation.
+That makes it difficult to scale.

 Real financial impact

-Poor translation management is not just an operational inconvenience.
-It affects sales, efficiency, and long-term business performance.
+Poor translation management affects sales, efficiency, long-term business performance.
 The numbers speak for themselves:

 • $62.4 million is lost each year by large organisations due to poor communication, based on a study by David Grossman.
-Delays, misunderstandings, and rework all contribute to this figure.
+Delays contribute to this figure.
+Misunderstandings contribute.
+Rework contributes.

-• 76 percent of consumers say they are more likely to purchase from brands that provide product information in their own language, according to CSA Research.
+• 76 percent of consumers say they’re more likely to purchase from brands that provide product information in their own language, according to CSA Research.

 • 59 percent of people in the UK say they would avoid buying from a business that displays clear spelling or grammar mistakes on its website or marketing content.
 That figure rises to 82 percent when the material appears poorly translated or not properly localised into English.

 The takeaway is clear: unclear or inconsistent messaging costs more than time.
-It erodes trust, hurts conversion, and puts revenue at risk.
+It erodes trust.
+It hurts conversion.
+It puts revenue at risk.

 What smart translation management looks like

 Translation is no longer just a file transfer between teams.
-For global organisations, it is a business-critical process that touches marketing, product, training, and legal content.
-Each of these has different timelines, review needs, and quality expectations.
+For global organisations, it’s a business-critical process that touches marketing, product, training, legal content.
+Each of these has different timelines, review needs, quality expectations.

-Without structure, the process becomes fragmented, expensive, and inconsistent.
+Without structure, the process becomes fragmented.
+It becomes expensive.
+It becomes inconsistent.
 Smart translation management replaces the patchwork with a system.
-It gives you speed, quality, and oversight without adding unnecessary admin.
+It gives you speed, quality, oversight without adding unnecessary admin.

 Centralised control

-All files, content, contacts, and tasks are managed in one place.
-This eliminates duplicated work, misaligned timelines, and version control issues.
+All files live in one place.
+All content.
+All contacts.
+All tasks.
+This eliminates duplicated work, misaligned timelines, version control issues.

 Predefined workflows

-Each project follows a structured process, from source text and briefing to translation, review, quality assurance, and final delivery.
-Workflows can be adapted for different content types, languages, or regulatory needs, and reused across teams.
+Each project follows a structured process, from source text to briefing to translation to review to quality assurance to final delivery.
+Workflows can be adapted for different content types, languages, regulatory needs.
+They can be reused across teams.

 Linguistic assets are integrated directly into the process.
-Translators and reviewers work with shared resources, so tone and terminology stay consistent across all markets.
+Translators work with shared resources.
+Reviewers work with shared resources.
+So tone stays consistent across all markets.
+Terminology stays consistent.

 Automation across routine tasks

-Project steps such as task assignment, deadline monitoring, and file handoffs are automated.
-This reduces turnaround time and keeps projects moving without extra admin.
+Project steps such as task assignment, deadline monitoring, file handoffs, quality checks are automated.
+This reduces turnaround time.
+It keeps projects moving without extra admin.

 Structured review and quality checks

 Review steps are part of the workflow from the start.
-Automated quality checks flag common issues, and human reviewers work from clear guidance.
+Automated quality checks flag common issues.
+Human reviewers work from clear guidance.

 Live visibility and reporting

-Stakeholders can view project status, check what is upcoming, and access reports on spend, volume, and translation memory savings.
+Stakeholders can view project status.
+They can check what’s upcoming.
+They can access reports on spend, volume, translation memory savings.
 Progress is visible at every stage.

 Support for hybrid workflows